PHP Type Casting

 echo $floatValue; // Outputs: 0

-Scientific Notation: Floats in PHP can also be represented in scientific notation.
-When a numeric string contains an exponent, PHP interprets it as a float in scientific notation:
+Scientific Notation: Scientific notation is also supported for floats in PHP.
+If a numeric string contains an exponent, PHP will interpret it as a float in scientific notation:

 <?php